ASTXRTYS/Crewaistudio/crewai_migration_findings.md

   File: Pivot/03_Implementation_Examples/BIOMETRIC_BRIDGE_AFTER_ACTION_REPORT.md
   ...
   File: ./README.md
-1:# CrewAI Studio
+1:# AUREN Studio
 2-
-3:Welcome to CrewAI Studio!
+3:Welcome to AUREN Studio!
 This application provides a user-friendly interface written in Streamlit for interacting with CrewAI, suitable even for those who don't want to write any code.
 Follow the steps below to install and run the application using Docker/docker-compose or Conda/venv.
 4-
 --
 7-- **Multi-platform support**: Works on Windows, Linux and MacOS.